djraval/Gphotos-Album-Creator/README.md

 This situation highlights the challenges users face when trying to gain more control over their personal data stored in cloud services.
 While Google Photos provides a great service for storing and viewing photos, the restrictions on the API make it difficult for users to organize their libraries in ways that best suit their needs using third-party tools.

+#### Personal Thoughts and Industry Concerns

+The limitations of the Google Photos API raise several concerns:

+1. **Data Portability**: The inability to easily organize or export photos limits users' ability to manage their data effectively or migrate to other services.

+2. **Vendor Lock-in**: These restrictions can create a form of vendor lock-in, making it challenging for users to switch to alternative services or create local backups.

+3. **Long-standing Issues**: The API limitations have been a point of discussion since at least 2019, with no significant changes made to address these concerns [1].

+4. **Uncertain Future**: Given Google's history of sunsetting products (e.g., Google Music), users may feel uncertain about the long-term availability of their data [2].

+5. **Pricing and Terms Changes**: Without easy data portability, users are more vulnerable to potential changes in pricing or terms of service.

+While it's understandable that Google needs to balance user privacy, security, and business interests, greater flexibility in the API could significantly benefit users without compromising these aspects.
+As consumers increasingly value data ownership and portability, addressing these limitations could enhance user trust and satisfaction with the Google Photos service.

 For more details on the API limitations, see this [issue tracker discussion](https://issuetracker.google.com/u/1/issues/132274769).

 ## Original Project Description